MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

     **Value:** The string values added in this registry key location can be either DNS domain name format (for example, **adrms.contoso.com**) or full URLs to trusted AD RMS servers (for example, **https://adrms.contoso.com**).
 If a specified URL starts with **https://**,  the RMS client will use SSL or TLS to contact the specified AD RMS server.

 ## RMS service discovery
 RMS service discovery lets the RMS client check which RMS server or service to communicate with before protecting content.
 Service discovery might also happen when the RMS client consumes protected content, but this is less likely to happen because the policy attached to the content contains the preferred RMS server or service and only if that is unsuccessful does the client then run service discovery.

 Service discovery first looks for an on-premises version of Rights Management (AD RMS).
-If that is unsuccessful, service discovery automatically looks for the cloud version of Rights Management (Azure RMS).
+If that is unsuccessful, service discovery automatically looks for the cloud version of Rights Management (the Azure Rights Management service).

 To perform service discovery for an on-premises deployment (AD RMS), the RMS client checks the following:

 1. The Windows registry on the local computer: If service discovery settings are configured in the registry, these settings are tried first.
-By default, these settings are not configured in the registry.
+By default, these settings are not configured in the registry but an administrator can configure them as documented in a [following section](#enabling-client-side-service-discovery-by-using-the-windows-registry).

 2. Active Directory Domain Services: A domain-joined computer queries Active Directory for a service connection point (SCP).
 If an SCP is registered, the URL of the RMS server is returned to the RMS client to use.

-To perform service discovery for the cloud version of Rights Management (the Azure Rights Management service from Azure Information Protection):
+To perform service discovery for the cloud version of Rights Management (the Azure Rights Management service from Azure Information Protection), the RMS client checks the following:

+1. The Windows registry on the local computer: If service discovery settings are configured in the registry, these settings are tried first.
+By default, these settings are not configured in the registry but typically, an administrator configures them during the [migration process](../plan-design/migrate-from-ad-rms-phase2.md) from AD RMS to Azure Information Protection.

-1. The client uses the URL **https://discover.aadrm.com**, and prompts the user to authenticate.
+2. The client connects to the Azure Rights Management discovery service, **https://discover.aadrm.com**, and prompts the user to authenticate.

-2. When authentication is successful, the user name from the authentication is used to identify the Azure Rights Management URL to use for that account.
+3. When authentication is successful, the user name (and domain) from the authentication is used to identify the Azure Information Protection tenant to use.
+Then the Azure Information Protection URL to use for that account is returned to the client.
+The URL will be in the following format: **https://**<YourTenantURL\>**/_wmcs/licensing**

+    For example:  5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com/_wmcs/licensing

+    *\<YourTenantURL\>* has the following format: **{GUID}.rms.[Region].aadrm.com**.You can find this value by identifying the **RightsManagementServiceId** value when you run the [Get-AadrmConfiguration](http://msdn.microsoft.com/library/windowsazure/dn629410.aspx) cmdlet for Azure RMS.

 > [!NOTE]
-> There are 2 important exceptions for service discovery:
+> There are two important exceptions for this service discovery flow:
 >
 > - Mobile devices are best suited to use a cloud service, so by default they use service discovery for Azure RMS (https://discover.aadrm.com).
-To override this so that mobile devices use AD RMS rather than Azure RMS, you must specify SRV records in DNS and install the mobile device extension as documented in [Active Directory Rights Management Services Mobile Device Extension](https://technet.microsoft.com/library/dn673574\(v=ws.11\).aspx).
+To override this so that mobile devices use AD RMS rather than the Azure Rights Management service, you must specify SRV records in DNS and install the mobile device extension as documented in [Active Directory Rights Management Services Mobile Device Extension](https://technet.microsoft.com/library/dn673574\(v=ws.11\).aspx).
 >
 > - When the Rights Management service is invoked by an Azure Information Protection label, service discovery is not performed.
 Instead, the URL is specified directly in the label setting that is configured in the Azure Information Protection policy.